Foreign Currency Leases

 Key Insight

-Because the lease liability uses the closing rate and the ROU asset uses the historical rate, the two will diverge over time due to exchange rate movements - unlike leases in the functional currency where they unwind symmetrically.
+Because the lease liability uses the closing rate and the ROU asset uses the historical rate, the two will diverge over time due to exchange rate movements - unlike leases denominated in the functional currency, where no exchange differences arise between the liability and the asset.

 Exchange Rate Differences on Lease Liabilities